lonelycoder306/plox/docs/List.md

 * To *declare* a list object, you must use the ```list``` modifier:\
     ```list a;```
 * Though it may be changed later (since Lox is dynamically-typed), an initializer in a list definition must be a List object.
-* An initializer for a list object can be one of three things:
+* An initializer for a list object can be one of four things:
     1. A list literal: ```[..., ..., ...]```.\
        Note: Lambdas can be declared within a list literal.
     2. Another List object.\